Making Lewisham carbon neutral by 2030: our climate emergency declaration

 - We reached an agreement on a new investment strategy for the Council’s Pension Fund which sets a low carbon mandate;

 - The Council’s fleet were upgraded to comply with highest standards of emissions;

 - The shift to home working in response to the pandemic occasioned a significant increase in digitisation in the way staff work, resulting in big reductions in corporate paper consumption;

 - A ‘warm mix’ has been introduced on road resurfacing reducing carbon emissions by 10-15% and improving the efficiency and effectiveness of planned works;

 Progress on the Climate Emergency Action Plan will be reviewed annually by our Executive Management Team and through our scrutiny committee process including reporting annually to the Mayor and Cabinet on progress.
 We will publish a public update once a year setting out what has been done in that year and updating our set of actions going forward.

 One of the actions that came out of the Public Forum was a desire to see more information on practical steps residents can take to reduce carbon emissions.

+Read our resident guide to action on climate change.
 We will continue to develop this webpage over the coming months.